Diocese of Fairbanks: Sexual abuse cases

 In 1969, Bishop Whelan granted the request for Joseph Lundowski, a lay volunteer, to officially distribute communion at St. Michael's Parish in a remote Alaskan village.
-Lundowski was neither a priest or a deacon.
-In 1964, Monsignor John E. Gurr, the vicar general had received a letter from a priest who complained that Lundowski was sexually abusing boys in his parish.
-Gurr took no action.
-After a local resident spotting Lundowski molesting a young boy, he exposed the scandal in the village.
-The local priest, himself accused later of child molestation, immediately flew Lundowski out of the village.
+Previously, in 1964, Vicar General John E. Gurr had received a letter from a priest who complained that Lundowski was sexually abusing minors in his parish but Gurr allegedly took no action.
+After Lundowski was accused of molesting a young boy Lundowski left the village.

-In a 2004 lawsuit, Bishop Gleeson was accused of shielding Lundowski from sexual abuse prosecution.
-Thirty-three men from villages such as Stebbins, St. Michael and Hooper Bay, accused Lundowski of multiple attacks.
-The suit said that Gleeson was aware of Lundowski's crimes, transferring him from one place to another.

 In February 2008, the diocese announced plans to file for Chapter 11 bankruptcy.
 It claimed an inability to pay settlements to the 140 plaintiffs who had filed claims for sexual abuse by priests or church workers.
 The Society of Jesus, Oregon Province, was named as a co-defendant in the case, and settled for $50 million.
 The diocese, which reported an operating budget then of approximately $6 million, claimed that one of the diocese's insurance carriers failed to "participate meaningfully".
 When the diocese filed for bankruptcy in 2012, it acknowledged that reports of abuse spanned "over the last six decades."
 Over time, the diocese's list of "credibly accused" clergy grew as well.